-At INPP, we look behind and treat the symptoms of Neuro Developmental Delay (NDD) by identifying the source of the problem.
+At INPP, we look behind and treat the symptoms of Neuro-Motor Immaturity (NMI) by identifying the source of the problem.

-The term NDD or Neuro-Developmental Delay describes the omission or arrest of a stage of early development.
+The term NMI or Neuro-Motor Immaturity describes the omission or arrest of a stage of early development.
 Every normal, full-term baby is born with a set of primitive or survival reflexes that are inhibited or controlled by higher centres in the brain during the first year of life.
-View more information on the causes of NDD.
+View more information on the causes of NMI.

-If you suspect Neuro-Developmental Delay might be a factor in your child’s presenting problem(s), we suggest you complete the Initial Screening Questionnaire for free.
+If you suspect Neuro-Motor Immaturity might be a factor in your child’s presenting problem(s), we suggest you complete the Initial Screening Questionnaire for free.